Honor Committee Statistical Transparency Reporting Portal

 Overview

-The panel determines that the three criteria of Act, Knowledge, and Significance are met beyond a reasonable doubt.
-If at least four-fifths of the panel votes that the criteria of Act and Knowledge are met, and a simple majority votes that the Act was Significant, then the student is found guilty of an Honor Offense.
-The student is dismissed from the University and the Honor Committee will immediately notify the Registrar to remove the student from classes and be barred from readmission to UVA.
-If the student lives in University housing, they will be given five business days to leave.
-The Office of the Vice President and Chief Student Affairs Officer will be available to provide aid in moving out and applying to other institutions.
-Additionally, Honor Advisors will be available to help review the Post-Hearing Letter and communicate with additional parties, such as parents.
+The panel determines if the three criteria of Act, Knowledge, and Significance are met beyond a reasonable doubt.
+If at least three-fourths of the panel votes that the criteria of Act and Knowledge are met, and a simple majority votes that the Act was Significant, then the student is found guilty of an Honor Offense.

-Each year, a summary of cases is sent out to the University that outlines processed cases and their corresponding outcomes.
+Each year, a case summary is sent to the University that outlines processed cases and their corresponding outcomes.

 Click on the dropdown menu to access relevant graphics.